greyfocus/greyfocus.github.io/_posts/2016-04-01-memory-leaks-in-java-applications-introduction.md

 - a normal pattern in the lifecycle of the garbage collector
 - poor memory usage due to how the data is modelled

-In Java applications, the heap memory is allocated during a Garbage collector run.
+In Java applications, the heap memory is deallocated during a Garbage collector run.
 An object is eligible for garbage collection if,

 - it is not a GC root
 - it is not accessible from GC root references (direct or transitive)

 > **What is a GC root?**
 > GC roots are special objects that are not garbage collected and keep
 > references to the objects used by the application flows.
 >
 > - **Class** - classes loaded by the system class loader
 > - **Thread** - live thread